Crystal-Bell/Genesis-Covenant-Protocol/README.md

 Agentic Knowledge Preservation Framework.

-Developing frameworks for agent-assisted preservation of scholarly knowledge.
+Developing frameworks for agent-assisted preservation of scholarly knowledge...

 "Hybrid Curation" or "Technical-Barrier Overcoming."
-This signals to maintainers that i understand their constraints while asserting yo my own value.
+This signals to maintainers that i understand their constraints while asserting yo my own value...

+...The Core: M.A.D.KOLA / Genesis Covenant Protocol.
+(Keep this for internal reference).
+​The API/Interface: Agentic Orchestration / Human-Centered Preservation....